ZanBezjak/ZanBezjak/README.md

 ## Hi there 👋

-🌱 I’m currently a student in Data Science & AI at Tomorrow University.
+🌱 I’m Žan and I'm a student in Data Science & AI at Tomorrow University.
 🚀 Motivated to learn and to build future-orientied and purpose-driven solutions.

 <!--